KOCO-TV: News department history

 On April 18, 2013, KOCO became the third commercial station in Oklahoma City to begin broadcasting its local newscasts in high definition.
 (Prior to the move, KOCO utilized a pillarboxed presentation for its newscasts from October 5, 2009, to October 11, 2010; the station transmitted in-studio segments in and upconverted field news video to the 16:9 widescreen format thereafter.)
 With the conversion to HD, KOCO implemented a standardized graphics package (designed by the Hearst graphics hub at Orlando sister station WESH) and music package ("Strive" by inthegroovemusic) unveiled in July 2012 on WESH.
-On April 8, 2016, KOCO launched an hour-long, weekday newscast at 9:00 a.m. (which, though not technically an extension of its 4:30–7:00 a.m. newscast, uses that broadcast's on-air staff), and a nightly, half-hour 9:00 p.m. newscast for KOCO-DT2 (which directly competes against a nightly hour-long newscast on KOKH-TV—which debuted in May 1996 as Oklahoma City's first local prime time newscast, and is subject to overrun-caused delays by prime time Fox Sports game telecasts—and a KFOR-produced half-hour newscast on KAUT-TV, which has aired only on weeknights since its June 2006 launch).
-(The latter program was part of an effort by Hearst around this timeframe to launch prime time newscasts on the MeTV subchannels of its non-duopoly stations.)
+On April 8, 2016, KOCO launched an hour-long, weekday newscast at 9 a.m. (which uses the same anchor team as its 4:30–7 a.m. newscast), and a nightly, half-hour 9 p.m. newscast for KOCO-DT2 (which directly competes against a nightly hour-long newscast on KOKH-TV—which debuted in May 1996 as Oklahoma City's first local prime time newscast—and a KFOR-produced half-hour newscast on KAUT-TV, which has aired only on weeknights since its June 2006 launch); the 9 p.m. broadcast was part of an effort by Hearst around this timeframe to launch prime time newscasts on the MeTV subchannels of its non-duopoly stations.
 On April 4, 2016, beginning with a special into the investigation and arrest of convicted former Oklahoma City police officer Daniel Holtzclaw (who was convicted in December 2015 of multiple counts—including rape, sexual battery and forcible oral sodomy—committed against eight African American women in traffic stops he conducted in the majority-Black northeast Oklahoma City), the station premiered KOCO 5 Chronicle, a recurring series of hour-long prime time specials focusing on state and community issues.
 (The program is titled after Chronicle, a half-hour weeknightly newsmagazine that debuted on Boston sister station WCVB-TV in January 1982, which has also loaned its title for use by other Hearst stations for daily or recurring newsmagazine programs that debuted during the second half of the 2010s.)

-When The Dr. Oz Show ended on January 14, 2022, KOCO announced that it would expand its news coverage to 11 a.m. the following Monday as a lead-in to GMA3: What You Need To Know.

-When The Ellen DeGeneres Show ended in May 2022 and has aired repeats during the summer, KOCO announced that it would move its news coverage from 11 a.m. to 4 p.m. (along with the other Big Three affiliates in Oklahoma City), leading out of The Kelly Clarkson Show.
+After a 13-year absence, KOCO brought a midday newscast back to its schedule on January 17, 2022, when it debuted an hour-long 11 a.m. newscast as a temporary replacement for The Dr. Oz Show (which ended its syndication run three days prior after host Mehmet Oz announced his run for retiring Pennsylvania U.S. Senator Pat Toomey's Congressional seat in that year's midterm elections); it was initially discontinued on September 9 of that year, in favor of syndicated talk show Tamron Hall.
+Then on September 12, the station premiered an hour-long 4 p.m. newscast (replacing The Ellen DeGeneres Show, which had ended its 19-year run in syndication that May), directly competing with longer-established newscasts in that hour on KFOR and KWTV.
+KOCO would later restore an 11 a.m. newscast to its schedule on September 2, 2024.